Win Streak May End For Japan Stock Market

 Top-Rankings

-Börse aktuell - Live TickerFriedenshoffnung treibt die Kurse: SMI schliesst mit Gewinnen -- DAX setzt sich über 24'000 Punkten fest -- US-Börsen letztlich uneinheitlich -- Asiens Börsen gehen freundlich aus dem Handel
+Börse aktuell - Live TickerGeopolitisches Umfeld im Blick: SMI schliesst etwas tiefer -- DAX beendet Handel schwächer -- US-Börsen letztlich im Minus -- Chinesische Börsen schliessen höher - Feiertag in Tokio

-Am heimischen Aktienmarkt ging es nach stabilem Start am Donnerstag kräftig aufwärts.
-Beim DAX waren ebenfalls deutliche Gewinne zu sehen.
-Die US-Börsen schlossen am Donnerstag uneins.
-An den Börsen in Asien dominierten am Donnerstag die Käufer.
+Der heimische Aktienmarkt notierte am Montag knapp unterhalb der Nulllinie, während der deutsche Leitindex nachgab.
+Die US-Börsen zeigten sich schwächer.
+An den asiatischen Börsen legten die Kurse zum Wochenstart zu.

 finanzen.net News